 Augustine, Aquinas, Plato, and Aristotle

-Well, actually poor St. Augustine didn’t have really any knowledge of Aristotelian works, because remember, Aristotle’s works were really like class notes, very very well-done class notes of his lectures, because when the libraries of Alexandria burned down, essentially these works kind of either were burned or lost.
+Well, actually poor St. Augustine didn’t have really any knowledge of Aristotelian works.
+When the libraries of Alexandria burned down, essentially these works either were burned or lost.

-And what happened was the class notes though of the students of Aristotle, they were still around, and of course Aristotle had edited some of them.
+After the original works of Aristotle were lost, the class notes of the students of Aristotle, were still around, and of course Aristotle had edited some of them.

 So these works were kind of in the Middle East, and they were well-known but they were not known in Europe, and of course Saint Augustine knew the works of Plato.